For as long as I could think I was confused about the situation that we have found us in on this beautiful planet.

 Every time you learn something new you have to be ready to let got of previous beliefs you held.
 Which is why it is important to always try to keep perspective on things.

 Never take yourself too serious.

 If you can not make sense of the world anymore you are lost.
 You will find yourself in a self-destructing loop.
-Hurtling down a pitch-black abyss of hopelessness, unable to hold on to or grasp what is happening around you.
+Hurtling down a an abyss of hopelessness, unable to hold on to or grasp what is happening around you.
 Only through outside help or sheer luck will you be able to find rescue; which can be only temporary, so you have to be careful not to stumble down the path that leads to the black hole that is your failure to play your part in reality.

 Faster than most think you will be gone.
 You might still live but you will be dead inside, an input output machine without too much processing.
 If you manage to overcome your pertinent hurdles you will be stronger, more secure and aware of what is happening around you, why it is happening, how you can influence and manipulate it so reality will cater to your needs.

 But you will always have to be careful and analytic in your perception of the world and your surroundings.
 Beware of what people say and what they do.

 Oh so many times we do contradict each other with our actions.
 Hypocrisy at its finest can be found everywhere humans exist.
 It seems to be in our nature.
 Let us change that nature I say.